 - Our offenders save for release, lessening their dependence on our social welfare system.

 - Our products are built with pride, quality workmanship and materials and provided at competitive prices.

 - Our customers are important stakeholders that assist MCE in achieving our mission.

 - Improve employee development and career ladders

-- Increase offender training opportunities
+- Increase offender training opportunities and industry-recognized certifications

 - Improve product quality and timeliness of product delivery

 - Reduce costs and eliminate inefficient use of resources